manasi-ganti/brood/README.md

 features to come:
 skip button and more music options, more coffee shop backgrounds, more ambient noise options, maybe a pomodoro timer, ~~an actual live site would be cool~~.
-YO WE HAVE AN ACTUAL LIVE SITE: https://manasi-ganti.github.io/brood/
+YO WE HAVE AN ACTUAL LIVE WEBSITE: https://manasi-ganti.github.io/brood/

 ## Instructions